arian1123/TwitterEmotionIntensity/Final System/README.md

 **emoji_lexicon.txt:** this file stores the mapped emojis (each emoji is mapped to a unique string as described in the introduction section, for example 'emoji12').

 **evaluation_metrics.py:** this script contains the common evaluation metrics for regression (Pearson correlation, and Spearman correlation) and classification (accuracy, micro recall, macro recall, confusion matrix, and Pearson correlation).
+Since the major evaluation matric for SemEval 2018 Task 1 and Task 2 is Pearson correlation, we focus on Pearson correlations.

 **feature_extraction.py:** this script contains the methods to extract all the features of preprocessed training tweets.